defold/doc/docs/en/manuals/model.md

 3D software commonly allows you to set properties on your object vertices, like coloring and texturing.
 This information goes into the glTF *.gltf* or Collada *.dae* file that you export from your 3D software.
 Depending on the requirements of your game you will have to select and/or create appropriate and _performant_ materials for your objects.
 A material combines _shader programs_ with a set of parameters for rendering of the object.

-There is a simple 3D model material available in the built-in materials folder.
+There are a number of built-in materials that you can use as a starting point:

+  * Use *model.material* for static non-instanced models
+  * Use *model_instances.material* for static instanced models
+  * Use *model_skinned.material* for skinned (animated) non-instanced models
+  * Use *model_skinned_instances.material* for skinned (animated) instanced models

 If you need to create custom materials for your models, see the [Material documentation](/manuals/material) for information.
 The [Shader manual](/manuals/shader) contains information on how shader programs work.

 ### Material constants